Demand for Adobe Commerce (Magento) Developers Continues to Expand

 - Third-party core frameworks and libraries (e.g., Laminas and Symfony)

-However, if you want to be successful, it’s not enough to hire an Adobe Commerce developer (or Magento developer) who knows those technologies.
-As in any other field, level of experience matters.
+However, if you want to be successful, it’s not enough to hire a developer who knows those technologies.
+As in any other field, the level of experience matters.
 Even a simple project’s local setup can be challenging without experience—hence the importance of Magento certifications, which are covered below.

-It’s worth highlighting that there are two completely different versions of Magento.
-This means that when choosing an e-commerce developer, both the developer and the client will need to be clear about the Magento version to be used in keeping with project and business requirements.
-Magento programmers with knowledge of only Magento 1 will need quite a lot of time to get familiar with Magento 2 and reach a degree of advanced understanding that will facilitate their seamless integration into an experienced team that already uses this version.
+It’s worth highlighting that there are two completely different versions of the software.
+This means that when choosing an e-commerce developer, both the developer and the client must be clear about which version is specified according to business and project requirements.
+Magento programmers with knowledge of only the older version will need quite a lot of time to upskill and reach a degree of advanced understanding that will facilitate their seamless integration into an experienced team that already uses this version.

-Greenfield e-commerce projects should definitely use Magento 2.
-Despite still having a significant installation base, Magento 1 is now considered a legacy technology.
-Many companies that do use Magento 1 have projects underway to migrate their e-commerce sites to Magento 2.
+Greenfield e-commerce projects should start with Magento 2.
+Despite still having a significant installation base, version 1 is now considered a legacy technology.
+Many companies have projects underway to migrate their e-commerce retailer sites to the newer version.

-When it comes to Magento migration, there are three main topics to discuss.
+When it comes to migration, there are three main topics to discuss.

 Theme Migration

 Magento themes would need to be migrated manually.
-This means full theming development from scratch unless the theme in question is also available for Magento 2.
-In this case, it’s as simple as getting the new theme version and installing it on the Magento instance.
+This means full theming development from scratch unless the theme in question is available for both versions.
+In this case, it’s as simple as getting the new theme version and installing it.

 Module Migration

-Modules purchased from third-party vendors most likely already have Magento 2 versions, so this should also be as simple as getting the new version and installing it on the new Magento 2 platform.
+Modules purchased from third-party vendors most likely already have updated versions, so this should also be as simple as installing the new version.
 Custom-developed modules would need to be migrated manually.

 Database Migration

-Databases must also be migrated, but Magento already has scripts to accomplish this task.
-A developer would need to configure and execute them.
-There are also scripts for a delta update, which means that after the main database migration, Magento programmers can run separate commands to synchronize only products, orders, and customers (i.e., the data that is constantly growing/changing).
-These allow a site to run both versions simultaneously and perform a delta update during the go-live process and actual Magento website switch.
+Databases must also be migrated, but there are available scripts to accomplish this task.
+A developer just needs to configure and execute them.
+There are also scripts for delta updates, which means that after the main database migration, programmers can run separate commands to synchronize only products, orders, and customers (i.e., the data that is constantly growing/changing).
+These allow e-commerce stores to run both versions simultaneously, performing a delta update during the go-live process and actual switchover.

 The Hiring Process: Candidate Requirements

-To find great Magento- or Adobe Commerce-certified developers, there are quite a few things worth considering, including whether you’re looking for a freelancer to fill a temporary role or a candidate who will occupy a full-time position on your dedicated team.
+When looking for certified Magento developers, there are quite a few things worth considering, including whether you’re looking for a freelancer to fill a temporary role or a candidate who will occupy a full-time position on your dedicated team.
 Besides the technology stack mentioned earlier, one of the first things to look at is whether the candidate’s specific Magento certifications or related Adobe Commerce certifications complement the needs of your existing team.
 Let’s have a quick look at the main certifications, which are easy enough to verify.
+Unless otherwise noted, the following list comprises certifications for Magento 2.

-Such certification is always a great addition to developer competencies, especially if you are looking for a developer who can advise and guide you in Magento store decision-making.
+Such certification is a sign of technical competency, especially when you are looking for a certified Magento 2 developer to advise and guide you in Magento store development decision-making.

 The front-end developer exam validates theming and user interface (UI) skills.
-It is recommended for companies seeking candidates to work with Magento’s user-facing parts, including both user interface and user experience components.
+It is recommended for companies seeking candidates to work with the platform’s user-facing parts, including both user interface and user experience components.

-The associate developer exam is for Magento developers who are just starting their Magento 2 journey.
+The associate developer exam is for developers just starting their development journey.
 This certification covers all main areas, such as the front end, back end, and database.
-The candidate with this certificate will have a basic understanding of common Magento customizations and best practices.
+The candidate with this certificate will have a basic understanding of common customizations and best practices.

 It’s not easy to find many dedicated developers with this certification.
-Companies can assign very complex tasks to such a developer and rely on them as Magento 2 experts who will deliver high-quality results based on their wealth of experience.
+Companies can assign very complex tasks to such a developer and rely on their expertise to deliver high-quality results based on their wealth of experience.

-This one is quite similar to the Magento 2 Professional Developer certification, but this exam includes Magento Commerce customization questions.
-Professional Developer Plus certificate holders are senior developers, often with a good many years of experience, who can lead your project and engineer customized Magento solutions to solve a wide range of problems of any complexity.
+This certification is similar to Professional Developer, but the exam includes Magento Commerce customization questions.
+Professional Developer Plus certificate holders are senior developers, often with many years of experience, who can lead your project and engineer customized Magento solutions to solve a wide range of problems of any complexity.

 How Can You Identify the Ideal Developer for You?

-When it comes to Magento, there is a fine line between front- and back-end developers.
-Developing a Magento-based front end also means dealing with the back end to develop blocks, templates, and layouts.
+It’s important to note that there is a fine line between front- and back-end developers.
+Developing a Magento 2-based front end also means dealing with the back end to develop blocks, templates, and layouts.
 Hiring a front-end developer who is only an expert in stylesheets and JavaScript will result in struggle and potential disruption to business processes.
-Make sure that the candidate has a basic knowledge of the Magento back end.
+Make sure that the candidate has a basic knowledge of the platform’s back end.

 When lining up requirements for a developer role, it’s best to separate Magento website development from support.
-Magento support developers should definitely be Magento e-commerce experts; candidates with at least a professional developer certificate are recommended, especially in the case of complex projects that require extensive experience.
-Magento has quite a complex structure and many dependencies that the developer should be aware of; support requires an advanced understanding of ongoing and interdependent processes to ensure that fixing one bug won’t create another.
-Effective troubleshooting begins with an accurate idea of the problem at hand, and with Magento, it’s very easy to go in the wrong debugging direction if you do not fully understand how it works.
+Candidates focusing on support should definitely be Magento e-commerce experts; certified Magento developers are recommended.
+This is especially true in cases with complex project requirements where extensive experience and ongoing support are needed.
+The software has quite a complex structure and many dependencies that the developer should be aware of; support requires an advanced understanding of ongoing and interdependent processes to ensure that fixing one bug won’t create another.
+Effective troubleshooting begins with an accurate idea of the problem at hand, and it’s very easy to go in the wrong debugging direction if you do not fully understand how it works.

-In contrast, feature development requires a bit less overall Magento architecture knowledge.
+In contrast, feature development requires a bit less overall knowledge of the architecture.
 When building a module, dedicated Magento developers already know what parts of the Magento core the module will modify or extend.
 With this information in mind, it will be easier to decide which candidate in your talent pool is the best fit based on their previous experience and skill set.
-Because unexpected events can cause a Magento e-commerce site to go down, you will need a support developer who is prepared to handle anything on a moment’s notice.
+Because unexpected events can cause a Magento e-commerce site to go down, you will need a support developer who is prepared to handle anything at a moment’s notice.

-In selecting a developer, it’s a good idea to observe candidates in action to verify that they possess the essential skills they’ll need to contribute to your ongoing or future projects.
-With a senior developer on board, a small pair programming session is a good way to review and see whether the candidate will fit the development team.
-Tasking the candidate with some minor Magento module development is usually sufficient to evaluate their local setup and development techniques.
+In selecting a developer, it’s a good idea to observe candidates in action to verify that they possess the essential skills they’ll need to contribute ongoing support to your projects.
+With a senior developer on board, a small pair programming session is a good way to review and see whether the candidate will fit the Magento web development team.
+Tasking the candidate with some minor module development is usually sufficient to evaluate their local setup and development techniques.

-Alternatively, companies can request modules that the candidate developed and is proud of so that the hiring manager can review them, see the code, and walk through them on a call with an in-house senior developer.
+Alternatively, companies can request modules that the candidate developed and is proud of so that the hiring manager can review them, see the code, and walk through them on a call with an in-house Magento 2 developer.

-What Are the Most Important Magento or Adobe Commerce Developer Interview Questions?
+What Are the Most Important Magento 2 Developer Interview Questions?

-These questions will help ensure candidates have the right type of Magento or Adobe Commerce experience, as well as a deep understanding of relevant concepts.
-The interview questions below are relevant to both Magento and Adobe Commerce, and every worthwhile Magento or Adobe Commerce developer should be capable of answering them.
-Please note that this set of questions is mainly oriented toward Magento 2.
+These questions will help ensure candidates have the right type of experience, as well as a deep understanding of relevant concepts.
+The interview questions below are relevant to both Magento 2 and Adobe Commerce, and every worthwhile candidate should be capable of answering them.
+Please note that unless otherwise specified, this set of questions is oriented toward Magento 2.

 Describe the key architectural differences between Magento 1 and Magento 2.

-This is a good question if your candidate is familiar with both Magento 1 and 2.
+This is a good question for candidates who are familiar with both versions.
 A qualified candidate’s response would touch on most of the following points, if not all.

-Note: Differences between Magento 1 and Magento 2 that every developer should be able to list are marked in bold.
+Note: The differences that every developer should be able to list are marked in bold.

 -